Neurocoders/AttentionProject/README.md

 1. Write codes to obtain Fourier Transform for LFPs (play around with any method - STFT, Wavelet, Conventional FT etc)  --- Done
 2. Visualize the power spectrum for the Fourier Transform  --- Done
 3. Integrate the codes for plotting LFPs and their FFTs  - Mahdi (To Do)
-4. Filtering data and adding it to the LFP function
+4. Filtering data and adding it to the LFP function - Done
 5. Integrate high pass filtering and smoothening -Manil (Done)
 6. Function to calculate rolling window pearson correlation - Manil (Done)
+7. Vizualise histogram of time lags for maximum synchrony between any two areas of choice - Done
+8. Expand this for many areas - Done

 Note from Mahdi: if possible, write separate functions for: 1- initial filtering to remove noise (gaussian, moving average etc) 2- frequency band separation